jorgschonau/shiny/README.md

-# shiny
+# Shiny

-All things Shiny
+Here go all things related to Shiny - the R package for creating interactive web apps